Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

     - TBD: Load and Performance testing tool
     - Datadog / Dynatrace

-But we’re keen t- know other things that can be of importance: Side projects, other stack knowledge, hidden skills...
+But we’re keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills...

 ## With whom